Positively curved Riemannian orbifolds and Alexandrov spaces with circle symmetry in dimension 4: Preliminaries

 \subsection{Alexandrov geometry}

 A finite-dimensional \emph{Alexandrov space} is a locally complete, locally compact, connected (except in dimension $0$, where a two-point space is admitted) length space, with a lower curvature bound in the triangle comparison sense.
-We will assume throughout that the space is compact, and usually without boundary, in which case it is said to be \emph{closed}.
+We assume throughout that the space is compact, and usually without boundary, in which case it is said to be \emph{closed}.
 There are a number of introductions to Alexandrov spaces to which the reader may refer for basic information (see, for example, Burago, Burago, and Ivanov~\cite{BBI}, Burago, Gromov, and Perelman~\cite{BGP}, Plaut~\cite{Pl}, and Shiohama~\cite{Sh}).
-Riemannian orbifolds are simple examples of Alexandrov spaces and, indeed, all spaces considered in this work will be topological orbifolds.
+Riemannian orbifolds are simple examples of Alexandrov spaces: in fact, $4$-dimensional Alexandrov spaces are all homeomorphic to orbifolds.

-The \emph{space of directions} of an Alexandrov space $X^n$ of dimension $n$ at a point $p$ is, by definition, the completion of the space of geodesic directions at $p$ and is denoted by $\Sigma_p X$ or, if there is no confusion, $\Sigma_p$.
-It is a compact Alexandrov space of dimension $n-1$ with $\curv \geq 1$.
+The \emph{space of directions} of an Alexandrov space $X^n$ of dimension $n$ at a point $p$ is, by definition, the completion of the space of geodesic directions at $p$ and is denoted by $\Sigma_p X$ or, when there is no confusion, $\Sigma_p$.
+It is a compact Alexandrov $(n-1)$-dimensional space with $\curv \geq 1$.
 A small metric ball around $p$, $B_r(p)$, is homeomorphic to an open cone on $\Sigma_p$ by work of Perelman~\cite{P}.
 The local model for an Alexandrov space is therefore given by a cone on any space of positive curvature.
 In the case of a Riemannian orbifold, $\Sigma_p$ is isometric to a quotient of the unit sphere by a finite group.

 The class of Alexandrov spaces is closed under taking quotients by isometric group actions, even when those actions are not free.
 Furthermore, the subclass of spaces with $\curv \geq 1$ is closed under taking spherical suspensions and spherical joins.